apache/servicecomb-website/_users/metrics-in-1.0.0-m1.md

 Map<String, Double> metrics = manager.measure();
 ```

+**Notice: Servo had marked with DEPRECATED by Netflix, we will use Netflix spectator instead in 1.0.0-m2, publish interface will be adjusted**

 ## How to Use Metrics Data
 Metrics data will output as Map<String,Double>,in order to let user easier fetch certain metric value,we provide org.apache.servicecomb.foundation.metrics.publish.MetricsLoader tool class:
 ```java